AItransCompetition/simple_emulator/README.md

 ### packet_selection.py

-In this module, you have to implement the function "select_packet" with the parameters "cur_time, packet_queue" and return an integer value which means the packet index in packet queue, which will be sent at the time "cur_time".
+In this module, you have to implement the function "select_block" with the parameters "cur_time, block_queue" and return an integer value which means the block index in block queue, which will be sent at the time "cur_time".

-Here we provided a [example](https://github.com/Azson/DTP-emulator/blob/pcc-emulator/player/packet_selection.py) of selecting packet by the **create time** firstly, and **radio of rest life time to deadline** secondly.
+Here we provided a [example](https://github.com/Azson/DTP-emulator/blob/pcc-emulator/player/packet_selection.py) of selecting block by the **create time** firstly, and **radio of rest life time to deadline** secondly.

-#### select_packet
+#### select_block

-For every packet in packet queue, it's implement in "objects/packet.py".
-But we recommend you to get more information at  [Packet](#packet-log) .
+For every block in block queue, it's implement in "objects/block.py".
+But we recommend you to get more information at  [Block](#block-log) .

 ### congestion_control_algorithm.py